matkijahenkilo/tsih-robo/README.md

 # tsih-robo

-**A Discordia-slash bot that uses gallery-dl to fill in badly embeded art websites**
+**A private Discordia-slash bot that uses gallery-dl to fill in badly embeded art websites**

 ### Introduction